Get Involved

 County Behavioral Health Task Force Strategic Planning

-Each county in the region has developed behavioral health task forces and community meetings to respond to the health and behavioral health needs in their communities.
-For some counties, this strategic planning process has taken place over multiple workshops and meetings which have focused on general strategic planning for behavioral health and on specific issues such as the Stepping Up Initiative.
+Each county in the region has developed behavioral health task forces and community meetings to respond to their communities health and behavioral health needs.
+For some counties, this strategic planning process has occurred over multiple workshops and meetings that have focused on general strategic planning for behavioral health and specific issues such as the Stepping Up Initiative.
 Priorities identified in planning efforts have been incorporated into “living” strategic planning documents that are updated as new issues arise or when progress is made.
 These behavioral health task forces and strategic planning sessions receive input from diverse community stakeholder groups, including EMS/ Fire, law enforcement, county officials, social services, behavioral health treatment providers, hospitals, and peer and family advocates.
-These county-based strategic planning efforts provided a strong source of information for the Northern Regional Behavioral Health Policy Board strategic plan.
+These county-based strategic planning efforts provided a vital source of information for the Northern Regional Behavioral Health Policy Board strategic plan.

 Regional Crisis Now Planning